GLOBAL MARKETS-Asia shares slip as U.S. jobs stunner hammers bonds

 As a result, markets 0#FF: moved to price in a one-in-three chance the Fed might hike by a full 50 basis points in March and the real prospect of rates reaching 1.5% by year end.
 FEDWATCH

-That sent two-year yields US2YT=TWEB up 15 basis points for the week, the biggest rise since late 2019, and they were last standing at 1.327%.
+That sent two-year yields US2YT=TWEB up 15 basis points for the week, the biggest rise since late 2019 and they touched a nearly two-year high of 1.331% in Asia on Monday.
 US/

-In currency markets, the euro continued to bask in the glow of a newly hawkish European Central Bank as markets brought forward the likely timing of a first rate rise and sent bond yields sharply higher.
+In currency markets, the euro pulled back slightly from highs made last week in the glow of a newly hawkish European Central Bank as markets brought forward the likely timing of a first rate rise and sent bond yields sharply higher.

 Klaas Knot, the Dutch Central Bank President and a member of the ECB's governing council, said on Sunday he expects a hike in the fourth quarter of this year.

 The dollar fared better on the Japanese yen as the market still sees little chance the Bank of Japan will tighten this year.
-It was steady at 115.27 yen JPY=, while the euro was up at 132.06 yen EURJPY= having climbed 2.7% last week.
+It was steady at 115.30 yen JPY=, while the euro was at 132.82 yen EURJPY= having climbed 2.7% last week.

-The wild swing in the euro left the U.S. dollar index down at 95.436 =USD, after shedding 1.8% last week.
+The wild swing in the euro left the U.S. dollar index to recuperate at 95.569 =USD, after shedding 1.8% last week.

 Oil prices were up near seven-year highs amid concerns about supply given by frigid U.S. weather and ongoing political turmoil among major world producers.
 O/R